aws-observability/terraform-aws-observability-accelerator/docs/eks/istio.md

-In addition to EKS infrastructure monitoring, the current example provides curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options for ISTIO based workloads on EKS.
+In addition to EKS infrastructure monitoring, the current example provides curated Grafana dashboards, Prometheus alerting and recording rules with multiple configuration options for Istio based workloads on EKS.

 ## Setup

-### 1. Add ISTIO metrics, dashboards and alerts
+### 1. Add Istio metrics, dashboards and alerts

-From the [EKS cluster monitoring example's](https://aws-observability.github.io/terraform-aws-observability-accelerator/eks/) configuration, simply enable the ISTIO pattern's flag.
+From the [EKS cluster monitoring example's](https://aws-observability.github.io/terraform-aws-observability-accelerator/eks/) configuration, simply enable the Istio pattern's flag.

 ```hcl